20 Mountaingate Dr.

 If you have unexplained lesions in your mouth, they need to be examined by a dentist.
 They may or may not be cancerous, but they need medical attention nonetheless.

 A frenectomy is a minor surgical procedure that is performed in your dentist’s office.
-It can be performed with either a scalpel or laser and takes less than 15 minutes.
-Using a laser causes very little bleeding and does not require stitches.
-A laser also results in less postoperative discomfort and a shorter healing time.
-Young children and infants are put under general anesthesia for the procedure and adults have the procedure performed using local anesthesia.
+It can be achieved with either a scalpel or laser and takes less than 15 minutes.
+Using a laser causes minimal bleeding and does not require stitches.
+A laser also results in less postoperative discomfort and shorter healing time.
+Young children and infants are put under general anesthesia for the procedure, and adults have the procedure performed using local anesthesia.
 If your child needs a frenectomy, there is nothing to worry about.
 The procedure is very successful and causes minimal discomfort.

 Gum grafting is the corrective procedure that restores the gum to its natural, healthy state.
-Using soft gum tissue from the roof of the mouth, the receded gums are grafted.
+The grafting for receding gums uses the soft tissue from the roof of the mouth.
 The goal if the graft is to cover exposed tooth and root surfaces with grafted on oral tissue.
 This grafting encourages new tissue growth that will enable the gums to return to its original position around the teeth.
 The procedure is routine and entails a minimal amount of downtime and discomfort.

 Periodontal (gum) disease

 Tooth loss is only the most obvious indicator of gum disease.
-Scientific research has discovered linkage between gum disease and stroke, heart disease, diabetes – even an increased risk for pregnant women.
-When your gums become diseased, your entire immune system is weakened.
+Scientific research has discovered a linkage between gum disease and stroke, heart disease, diabetes – even an increased risk for pregnant women.
+When your gums become diseased, weakening your entire immune system.

 In the past, fear of painful dental surgery has kept people with gum disease from seeking the care they needed.
 Well, those days are gone forever.